 - 1. Mitigation - a.
 Survey and analyze the geographical area of responsibility to determine appropriate precautionary activities necessary to mitigate prior to the event (emergency levees, evacuation, etc.). - b.
 Utilize trained staff personnel for the development and production of hazard awareness programs within the community with schools, civic groups, and others. - c.
 Maintain an active program with the media in all phases of emergency management in education, instructions, and action plans. - d.
-Maintain a well-equipped and supplied media room within the EOC, including broadcasting capabilities. - e.
+Maintain a well equipped and supplied media room within the EOC, including broadcasting capabilities. - e.
 Develop the Emergency Alert System (EAS) and exercise it regularly.
-Have written agreements for the activation of EAS as well as procedures. - 2.
-Preparedness - a.
+Have written agreements for the activation of EAS as well as procedures.

+2. Preparedness

+- a.
 Develop a mutually agreed upon public educational program for consideration of all hazards, with particular emphasis on seasonal hazards such as tornadoes or flooding. - b.
 Prepare and distribute on a regular basis all pertinent operational and procedural changes as they are developed in the various ongoing programs, and distribute to the media. - c.
-Test Emergency Alert System (EAS). - 3.
-Response - a.
+Test Emergency Alert System (EAS).

+- 3. Response - a.
 Distribute news releases and emergency information packets. - b.
-Coordinate rumor control through aggressive public relations activities.
+Coordinate rumor control through aggressive public relations activities. - c.

-- c.
 Schedule news conferences on a regular basis. - d.
-Coordinate all news/public information through the EOC, and PIO. - 4.
+Coordinate all news/public information through the EOC, EP Director, and PIO. - 4.
 Recovery - a.
 Continue emergency public information programs. - b.
 Assess effectiveness of information and education programs. - c.
 Compile a chronological record of events.

-- 1. The OHSEP will establish a public information office and appoint a Public Information Officer who will be the official representative to the media in an emergency.
-The point of contact for the media is the Allen Parish Sherriff. - 2.
-The Public Information Officer will function and give regular briefings from information he/she receives.
+- 1. The OHSEP Director will establish a public information office and appoint a Public Information Officer who will be the official representative to the media in an emergency.
+He/She will locate at the Emergency Operating Center which is the point of contact for the media. - 2.
+The Public Information Officer will function as a member of the EOC staff under the direction and guidance of the OHSEP Director.